AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

 While SQL is a widely used language that can be implemented in many software applications, in this documentation, we will specifically focus on using **MySQL Workbench**.

-If you haven't installed MySQL Workbench yet, you can download the latest version (v8.0.32) from link 👉 [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
+If you haven't installed MySQL Workbench yet, you can download the latest version (v8.0.32) from link 👉 [MySQL Workbench Installation](https://dev.mysql.com/downloads/workbench/), and follow the installation stpes here 👉 [Workbench Installation Guide](https://www.simplilearn.com/tutorials/mysql-tutorial/mysql-workbench-installation)

 ## Procedures Overview